Shu682682/Shu682682/README.md

-- 🌟 Hello World, I'm Sophia! 🚀 Embarking on an exhilarating journey from Project Management to the dynamic world of Software Engineering.
+- 🌟 Hello World!
+I'm Sophia!

+- 🌈 Transitioning from Project Management to the tech-savvy realm of Software Engineering.

 - 🌐 Java is my go-to programming language, but I'm also keenly exploring the cloud computing landscape.